Make it with Lamb: Share the message

 Why do we need your support?

-The loss of food service due to the Covid-19 pandemic has had a significant impact on the lamb industry, and although more meals are being cooked at home, this does not come close to making up the food service shortfall.
+The loss of food service due to the Covid-19 pandemic has had a significant impact on the lamb industry, and although more meals are being cooked at home and eateries are now opening thir doors again, this does not come close to making up the food service shortfall.

 It’s no secret that lamb sales have been in long-term decline, with annual reductions in sales, and as of June 2019 only 53% of UK households buying lamb.